viviandotdev/ObsidianVault/20 Sources/LIVE BY YOUR VALUES — Almanack of Naval Ravikant.md

 ### LIVE BY YOUR VALUES — Almanack of Naval Ravikant

-What are your core values?
+What are your core [[values]]?
 I’ve never fully enumerated them, but a few examples:   Honesty is a core, core, core value.
 By honesty, I mean I want to be able to just be me.
 I never want to be in an environment or around people where I have to watch what I say.
 If I disconnect what I’m thinking fro

 #### Highlights